 American women seek more than $66M in damages from US Soccer

-Players on the U.S. women's national team are seeking more than $66 million in damages as part their gender discrimination suit against the U.S. Soccer Federation, part of a slew of court papers filed Thursday night ahead of a scheduled May trial.
+Players on the U.S. women's national team are seeking more than $66 million in damages as part of their gender discrimination lawsuit against the U.S. Soccer Federation.

+The damages were included in slew of papers filed Thursday night in U.S. District Court in Los Angeles ahead of a trial scheduled to start May 5.

-Among the dozens of documents entered into the case record in U.S. District Court in Los Angeles were the separate collective bargaining agreements of the U.S. men's and women's teams.
-They showed a disparity in bonuses but also highlighted the different structures of the deals, including guaranteed salaries for the women and benefits the men do not receive from the federation.
+Among the documents filed were the separate collective bargaining agreements of the U.S. men's and women's teams, which had not previously been made public.

-As part of the preparation for a May 5 trial in the class-action suit, both sides revealed parts of pre-trial depositions.
+The lawsuit has drawn worldwide attention.
+When the U.S. won the World Cup final last summer in France, fans in the crowd chanted ``Equal Pay!
+Equal Pay!"

+Earlier this month, the players union for the men’s national team urged the federation to sharply increase pay for the women's team, while also accusing the governing body of making low-ball offers in current contract negotiations with the men's team.

-U.S. women's star Megan Rapinoe, the reigning FIFA Player of the Year, said during a Jan.
-16 deposition that Russell Sawyer, an outside lawyer for the USSF, stated during a bargaining session in June 2016 that “market realities are such that the women do not deserve to be paid equally to the men.”
+Also among the documents filed Thursday were numerous pre-trial depositions.
+Megan Rapinoe, the reigning FIFA Player of the Year, was deposed Jan.
+16. She said Russell Sawyer, an outside lawyer for the USSF, stated during a bargaining session in June 2016 that “market realities are such that the women do not deserve to be paid equally to the men.”

 USSF President Carlos Cordeiro was asked during a Jan.
 29 deposition about a statement he made when campaigning that "our female players have not been treated equally."